wanderllama/LOOP_resolve_git_conflicts/README.md

   * _git pull origin master_

 * create a new branch for each tester.
-Many projects using JIRA require branch names to match with the ticket getting worked
+Many projects using JIRA require branch names to match the ticket the code was created for
   * _git checkout develop_
   * _git branch B2G2-096_
   * _git branch B2G2-098_

-* they both checkout to their new branch and start working
+* they both checkout to their new branch and start working, for now just checkout to tester 1s branch.
   * _git checkout B2G2-096_
   * _git checkout B2G2-098_

-* you can create a new branch and checkout to the new branch in one command
+* you can create a new branch and checkout to it in one command
     * _git checkout -b branchName_
 &nbsp;
 ### Tester 1 steps
-#### For this practice we will walk through tester1 first and create a pull request and merge their work then complete the tester2 steps
+#### For this practice we will walk through tester 1s steps first, create a pull request, then merge code into develop

 * checkout to tester ones branch